 Soon, a new configuration of Dialectic emerged, featuring Ying-sun and Mario on lead vocals as Danny left the band.
 The new lineup hit its stride quickly, balancing performing with recording and putting out the three-song demo You Should Know in 2006.
 The band followed that up with its first full-length album, Laugh Like a Bandit / Love Like a Thief, in 2009.
 Its singular combination of densely layered, hard-edged pop and complex, nakedly vulnerable lyrics was winning Dialectic a growing fanbase when, on the verge of recording another EP in 2010, Ying-sun was seriously injured in an auto accident.

-Now, almost five years later, Dialectic (now including cellist Nora Barrows-Friedman) has finally released its follow-up LP, Acres and Continents.
+It was almost five years later that Dialectic (now including cellist Nora Barrows-Friedman) finally recorded and released its follow-up LP, Acres and Continents.
 Produced by San Francisco’s Laura Dean, the sonically rich, lyrically intimate record explores a time of great trauma and change for Ying-sun, the other band members, and the city they call home.